slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Your best job will be one that you were unqualified for because it stretches you.
 In fact only apply to jobs you are unqualified for." (...)
 "Being enthusiastic is worth 25 IQ points." (...)
 "The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
 Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do." (...)
 "If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
-To be hired, think like your boss."
+To be hired, think like your boss." (...)
+"Train employees well enough they could get another job, but treat them well enough so they never want to."
 -- Kevin Kelly [1952]*

+> *"Whatever makes you weird is probably your greatest asset."
+-- Joss Whedon [1964]*

+> *"It’s important to like your coworkers."
+-- Elon Musk [1971]*

+> *"Don’t tell me what you did.
+Tell me what happened because you did it."
+-- Simon Sinek [1973]*

 > *"If you can’t see yourself working with someone for life, don’t work with them for a day." (...)
 "Mercenaries work for money.
 Missionaries build for others.
 Artists create for themselves." (...)
-"Management is mostly hiring well and firing quickly."
+"Everybody wants to hire the best.
+Few of them actually pay them like they’re the best." (...)
+"Your real resume is a painful recounting of all your struggles." (...)
+"Our best work is the work we find ourselves doing, when there is no obligation to do so."
 -- Naval Ravikant [1974]*

 > *"If you are not embarrassed by how much you charge, you’re probably undercharging."